cgranerob/Land-Surface-Temperature-Super-Resolution-with-a-Scale-Invariance-Free-Neural-Approach/README.md

 ## Project description
 ### Folders
-- **data** : Folder containing the MODIS data used to train the downscaling model (.hdf, .gtiff, .csv).
+- **data** : Folder containing the MODIS images used to train the super resolution NN models (.hdf, .gtiff, .csv).
 - **figures_test_dataset**: Folder containing all the figures obtained for the test dataset taken on Western-Center Europe
-- **models**: Directory containing the key informations about the trained CNNs: Weights, State_dict, training and testing curves.
+- **models**: Directory containing the trained CNNs and key information: Weights, State_dict, training and testing curves.
 - **predictions**: Folder only interesting if the model is used to predict on MODIS data directly.
 Works with predict.py.
-- **test_dataX**: Directories associated to test dataset X containing ASTER and MODIS data.
+- **test_data_formatted**: Directory containing the test dataset with coupled ASTER and MODIS concomitant images.
-- **test_dataX_formatted**: Directories containing the formatted test dataset.

 ### Scripts and codes

-- **download_modis_images.py**: Script using pymodis in order to download all the .hdf files associated to the tile h18v04 during a specified time period for the products MOD11A1.061 (LST GSW), MOD21A1D.061 (LST TES), MOD09GQ.061 (NIR, Red), MOD09GA.061 (RGB) (and MOD44W (Water Mask) but not used, can be interesting for some visualizations).
+- **download_modis_images.py**: Script using pymodis in order to download all the .hdf files associated to the tile h18v04 during a specified time period for the products MOD11A1.061 (LST GSW), MOD21A1D.061 (LST TES), MOD09GQ.061 (NIR, Red) and MOD09GA.061 (RGB).
+It is also possible to download the product MOD44W (Water Mask) but it is not used in this work.
 ```
 python download_modis_images.py --username your_username --password your_password --start_date 2023-08-01 --stop_date 2023-08-08 --n_threads 8
 ```
 - **process_modis.py**: Script to run after download_modis_images.py.
-This script processes the .hdf files from MOD11A1.061 to get LST patches of size 64x64 not containing sea or cloud pixels (or a small ratio).
-This files are saved under the GeoTiff format.
-The corresponding 256x256 NDVI patches are then computed from MOD09CQ.061's .hdf files and also saved in a similar fashion.
-Finally, two day/night .csv file are generated containing the pairs of LST/NDVI patches.
+This script processes the .hdf files from MOD11A1.061 to get LST patches of size 64x64 not containing sea or cloud pixels (or containing a small ratio of cloud/sea pixels).
+These files are saved under the GeoTiff format.
+The corresponding 256x256 NDVI patches are then sliced from MOD09CQ.061's .hdf files and also saved in the same way.
+Finally, two .csv files (one for day and another for night acquisitions) are generated containing the pairs of LST/NDVI patches.
 ```
 python process_modis.py
 ```
 - **data_preparation.py**: File preparing the two .csv files resulting from process_modis.py.
 The .csv files resulting from process_modis.py are manipulated and transformed into two new .csv files ModisDatasetA.csv and ModisDatasetB.csv which will then be used in dataset.py.
-The statistics of the LST and the NDVI are also computed and stored.
+Some statistics of the LST and the NDVI are also computed and stored.
 - **train_model_B.py**: Training of the modelB.
-It is trained to predict the Super Resolved picture of the LST image based on the bilinear upsampled LST and the associated NDVI.
+It is trained to produce super resolution images of the LST taking as inputs the bilinear upsampled LST and the associated NDVI.
 This script is declined into two scripts: train_modelB_predef_filters (training of SIF-NN-SR1) and train_model_B_gradFTM (training of SIF-NN-SR2).
 ```
 python train_model_B.py --params ./paramsB.json
 ```
-- **create_test_dataset.py**: Creation of the Test dataset based on the ASTER LST data.
-For this script to run, you need a folder containing ASTER data of the same area/time period on both hdf and gtiff format.
-The script will download and associate the corresponding MODIS data.
-- **compare_lst_aster.py**: Observing the differences between the MODIS LST and ASTER at the 1km resolution.
-- **model_performance_aster..py**: Script assessing the performances of the downscaling approaches over the non_formatted test dataset.
-Stores the predictions inside the non formatted test_dataset at ./test_dataset/intermediary_files/output/model.
+- **model_perf_aster_formatds.py**: Script assessing the performances of the super resolution algorithms over the test dataset.
+It stores the super resolution products and evaluation metrics at ./test_data_formatted/results/.
-- **format_test_dataset.py**: Script formatting the test dataset into a more simple one mainly being (ASTER 250m UTM, MODIS patch (dict) in MODIS sinusoidal projection).
-- **model_perf_aster_formatds.py**: Same goal as model_performance_aster.py but with the formatted test dataset.
 - **compare_methods.py**: Script to make some observations, plots, measuring the fourier space similarity metrics, etc...
-- **example.ipynb**: Small working example code for the reprojection, georeferencing and the evaluation of the performance of a downscaling approach for a single pair of file present in the formatted test dataset.
+- **Evaluation_of_MODIS_SuperResolution_LST.ipynb**: Small working example code for the reprojection, georeferencing and the evaluation of the performance of a downscaling approach for a single pair of MODIS and ASTER observations present in the formatted test dataset.
 - **dataset.py**: Definition of the classes containing the two pytorch datasets.
 These datasets are based directly on the two .csv files coming from data_preparation.py.
 - **model.py**: Definition of the pytorch models to train.
-This file contains the definition of all the sub-blocks of the ModelA and B.
+This file contains the definition of all the sub-blocks of the ModelB.
 - **utils.py**: File regrouping the definition of multiple functions used throughout the entire project.
 - **lpips.py**: Source code obtained from https://github.com/photosynthesis-team/piq.
 - **data_mining_sharpener.py**: Refactored code (in a single source file) from Guzinski and Nieto's PyDMS implementation: https://github.com/radosuav/pyDMS.